Snoozy/marble-ios/README.md

 figure out how to make flick to dismiss on images not turn

-no notifs and no msgs need cell saying that

-cant resign respoind on textviews in new post

 **Feature TODOs:**

 Refactor follow -> join, followers -> members